 Once you run out of weeks to collect benefits through your state's regular unemployment insurance program, you become eligible for federal Pandemic Emergency Unemployment Compensation (PEUC), a program that stimulus legislation created this year.
 When those benefits run out, you may be able to collect Extended Benefits (EB), another federal program designed to help states during periods of high unemployment.
 And yet another program created by coronavirus stimulus legislation, Pandemic Unemployment Assistance (PUA), could offer you a few more weeks, once your time to collect other benefits is up.

 The types of benefits you are eligible for will depend on the policies in the state where you worked and the conditions of your previous employment, so make sure to discuss all of your options with that state's employment agency.
 Here's what you should know about how each program could extend the number of weeks you can collect benefits:

 Pandemic Emergency Unemployment Compensation

-Under the stimulus legislation enacted this year, people can get benefits for up to an additional 13 weeks after their regular eligibility has expired thanks to a program called Pandemic Emergency Unemployment Compensation.
-That's good news, because long-term unemployment is rising: 2.4 million Americans were jobless for at least 27 weeks, according to the September jobs report from the U.S. Bureau of Labor Statistics.
-That's up from 1.6 million people in August.
+Under the stimulus legislation enacted this year, people can get benefits for up to an additional 24 weeks after their regular eligibility has expired thanks to a program called Pandemic Emergency Unemployment Compensation.
+That's good news, because long-term unemployment is rising: 4 million Americans were jobless for at least 27 weeks, according to the December jobs report from the U.S. Bureau of Labor Statistics.

 The bad news is, in many cases, the transition from regular benefits to PEUC hasn't been seamless, and many people appear to be missing out on money for which they are eligible.